So far 43,000 e-mails have gone to world leaders urging them to DROP THE

 * Every day, 19,000 children die as a result of money going to foreign creditors instead of basic health, education and clean water.

-* Previous attempts to deal with the problem, right up to and including the initiative agreed last year in Cologne, have failed.
+* Previous attempts to deal with the problem, right up to and

 * History shows that at similarly significant moments in the past, the price of political inaction has been high.
 Three case studies illustrate this: